Waltzi/Bball_project/README.md

 - Instructions to Run Web App:
     - 1. Install mysql onto your machine.
-          Download MySQL Installer:
+          - Download MySQL Installer:
-          Visit the MySQL Community Downloads page: MySQL Community Downloads.
+          - Visit the MySQL Community Downloads page: MySQL Community Downloads.
-          Scroll down to find the macOS section.
+          - Scroll down to find the macOS section.
-          Download the macOS disk image (DMG) file for the version of MySQL you want to install.
+          - Download the macOS disk image (DMG) file for the version of MySQL you want to install.
-          Install MySQL:
+          - Install MySQL:
-          Once the DMG file is downloaded, locate it in your Downloads folder or wherever you saved it.
+          - Once the DMG file is downloaded, locate it in your Downloads folder or wherever you saved it.
-          Double-click the DMG file to mount it.
+          - Double-click the DMG file to mount it.
-          Double-click the MySQL installer package file (.pkg) inside the mounted DMG file.
+          - Double-click the MySQL installer package file (.pkg) inside the mounted DMG file.
-          Follow the on-screen instructions in the installer.
+          - Follow the on-screen instructions in the installer.
-          You may be prompted to enter your password to allow the installer to make changes.
+          - You may be prompted to enter your password to allow the installer to make changes.
-          Configure MySQL:
+          - Configure MySQL:
-          After the installation completes, you may need to configure MySQL.
+          - After the installation completes, you may need to configure MySQL.
-          Follow the instructions provided by the installer.
+          - Follow the instructions provided by the installer.
-          You'll likely be asked to set a root password for MySQL.
+          - You'll likely be asked to set a root password for MySQL.
 Make sure to choose a strong password and remember it.
-          Start MySQL Server:
+          - Start MySQL Server:
-          Once MySQL is installed and configured, you can start the MySQL server.
+          - Once MySQL is installed and configured, you can start the MySQL server.
-          You can do this by opening "System Preferences" on your Mac, then selecting "MySQL" (you might need to scroll down to find it).
+          - You can do this by opening "System Preferences" on your Mac, then selecting "MySQL" (you might need to scroll down to find it).
-          Click the "Start MySQL Server" button.
+          - Click the "Start MySQL Server" button.
-          Verify Installation:
+          - Verify Installation:
-          Open a terminal window.
+          - Open a terminal window.
-          You can verify that MySQL is installed and running by typing the following command: mysql --version
+          - You can verify that MySQL is installed and running by typing the following command: mysql --version
     - 2. Installing required extensions:
-          The first extension to download on vscode will be the live server extension.
-The other extensions will be the Spring Boot Dashboard and Spring Boot Extension Pack.
-Also make sure to have java extension pack installed.
-Next installation is gradle for java and Gradle Language Support.
+          - The first extension to download on vscode will be the live server extension.
+          - The other extensions will be the Spring Boot Dashboard and Spring Boot Extension Pack.
+          - Also make sure to have java extension pack installed.
+          - Next installation is gradle for java and Gradle Language Support.
     - 3. Log into root user for mysql:
-          Log into mysql root user with: mysql -u root -p. enter your password in next.
+          - Log into mysql root user with: mysql -u root -p.
+          - enter your password in next.
-          Then use the command CREATE USER 'project'@'localhost' IDENTIFIED BY 'project';
+          - Then use the command CREATE USER 'project'@'localhost' IDENTIFIED BY 'project';
-          Next run the command to grant privileges to all databases: GRANT ALL PRIVILEGES ON *.* TO 'project'@'localhost';
+          - Next run the command to grant privileges to all databases: GRANT ALL PRIVILEGES ON *.* TO 'project'@'localhost';
-          Run this command to make the privileges take effect: FLUSH PRIVILEGES;
+          - Run this command to make the privileges take effect: FLUSH PRIVILEGES;
-          Then you can exit using EXIT; This will allow you to exit the root account.
+          - Then you can exit using EXIT; This will allow you to exit the root account.
+    - 4. Running the basketball web app:
-    - 4. Then start the web app by opening the Bball_project folder in the terminal.
-Then use the npm install --global http-server command to use live server.
-Finally, run the shell script with "sh StartApp.sh".
+          - Then start the web app by opening the Bball_project folder in the terminal.
+          - Then use the npm install --global http-server command to use live server.
+          - Finally, run the shell script with "sh StartApp.sh".

   - Problems Brandon had while trying to run web app(Possible fixes For Schaper)